Course handbook

 1. Understand the role of research in social work practice

-2. Be able to critically review the published research.
+2. Critically review the published research.

 3. Develop knowledge in research methods and an understanding of when particular methods are most appropriate to answer different types of research questions encountered in social work practice.